Last Updated: November 2022

 4. Updating and Correcting Information

 We believe you should have the ability to access and edit the Personally Identifiable Information that you have provided to us.
 You may change any of your Personally Identifiable Information in your account online at any time by linking to your account in accordance with instructions posted elsewhere on this site.
 You may also access and correct your personal information and privacy preferences by submitting a support ticket at: https://coursearc.freshdesk.com/support/tickets/new.
 Please include your CourseArc account’s URL when you contact us.

 We encourage you to promptly update your Personally Identifiable Information if it changes.
 You may ask to have the information on your account deleted or removed; however, because we keep track of past transactions, you cannot delete information associated with past transactions on this site.
-Also, it may be impossible to completely delete your information without some residual information because of backups.
+In addition, it may be impossible to completely delete your information without some residual information because of backups.

 5. User Choices on Collection and Use of Information

 We may, from time to time, send you e-mail regarding our products and services.
 For example, we email System and Course Administrators every time we release new features to our software.
 If you do not want to receive such mailings, please opt out by navigating to the UNSUBSCRIBE link at the bottom of a mailing.